Description: REVISED Position Summary

 Starting salary upon appointment not expected to exceed $3,571 per month.
 CSU Classification Salary Range: $3,571 - $6,892 per month.
 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department's fiscal resources.

 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here

 .
 Supplemental Information

-Initial review of the required application materials, including cover letters and resumes, will begin on July 6, 2021.
-To receive full consideration, apply by July 5, 2021.
-The position will remain open until filled.
+Initial review of the required application materials, including cover letters and resumes, will begin on October 11, 2021.
+To receive full consideration, apply by October 10, 2021.

 The person holding this position is considered a 'mandated reporter' under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 as a condition of employment.